 Carl Craig (Carl Craig): Artist Biography

 Consciously and effortlessly, with the use of funky samples and beatboxing, tracks like "If Mojo Was AM" represented a new leap forward after the haunting old and retrospective style of the "Galaxy" and "From Beyond" singles.

-In addition to changing the sound on 4 Jazz Funk Classics, his other work on Planet E during 1991 contained unusual references to disparate styles such as hip hop and hardcore techno.
+Aside from the shift in sound on 4 Jazz Funk Classics, his other work on Planet E during 1991 included unusual references to styles as disparate as hip-hop and hardcore techno.

 Jazz elements mixed with beatbox were added to the work.

-During this process, Craig became an extraordinary influence in the early development of the British drum and bass movement - DJs and producers often used "Bug in the Bassbin" to remix, or to play some of the tracks in their performances.
+During this process, Craig became incredibly influential in the early development of the British drum and bass movement, with DJs and producers often using "Bug in the Bassbin" for remixes or to play certain tracks on during their gigs.

+Carl Craig (Carl Craig): Artist Biography